* KBR eyeing growth in mining, infrastructure, power, LNG

 The Houston-based company expects the “addressable market” for non-U.S. government and defense contracts to grow over the next five years, even while the market at home shrinks.

-But power and industrial opportunities could triple to more than $50 billion by 2015; liquefied natural gas spending could quintuple to $35 billion; and the infrastructure and minerals market will likely quadruple to $40 billion, KBR said.
+But power and industrial opportunities could triple to more than $50 billion by 2015, liquefied natural gas spending could quintuple to $35 billion, and the infrastructure and minerals market will likely quadruple to $40 billion, KBR said.

-The company has remained in Iraq to serve the energy companies that are now moving in, such as giant oilfield services company Schlumberger Ltd (SLB.N).
+KBR’s U.S. military logistics revenue in 2010 will be half of what it was last year, though it has remained in Iraq to serve the energy companies that are now moving in, such as giant oilfield services company Schlumberger Ltd (SLB.N).

 Iraq has been a deeply controversial place for KBR, where the quality and safety of its projects have been scrutinized by legislators, while the company also faces a lawsuit over unlawful kickbacks in the country.
 [ID:nN05255910]